ramp-eu/AGILPLAS/docs/usermanual.md

 ## Startup

-1. Download the code in this repository `src` folder.
+1. Download the code in this repository's `src` folder.

 2. Start Arduino IDE and select `File > Open... > main.ino` file.
 This will open the whole main sketch and both `readData.ino` and `sendData.ino`.